rick-jennings/phable/docs/xeto-intro.md

 ## Define Xeto Specs

+In this example, we'll model a common electrical metering scenario: a site with one main electric meter and two submeters.
+The site meter measures total electrical demand for the facility, while the submeters track demand for specific areas or systems within the site.
+By establishing the relationships between these meters and their points, applications can perform useful calculations—such as computing total site demand from submeter readings or identifying discrepancies between site and submeter totals.

 ### Create Electric Meter Specs

-Replace the contents of `specs.xeto` with the below text to define Xeto specs for an electric sitemeter and submeter:
+Replace the contents of `specs.xeto` with the below text to define Xeto specs for an electric site meter and submeters:

 ```xeto
 ElecSiteMeter : ElecMeter {